TOP QUALITY INSTRUCTION USING MODERN COACHING METHODS BASED ON TRADITIONAL PRINCIPLES

 I feel that Karate can be better managed from a National point of view by a governing body that consists of a properly run board drawing from various factions of business, sport, etc. so that we have a fully accountable (to Sport England) body that is run on a Professional basis *

-*as at July 2017 this looks to have become a reality
+*as at July 2017 this was discussed and in 2025 looks to have become a reality.

 Do you have any other interests?

 My other interests are keeping fit generally, reading and cinema.
-I am also the Vice Chairman of the Southern Area Council of the British Boxing Board of Control (the governing body for Professional Boxing in Great Britain).
+I am currently Vice Chairman and Kata Director of Karate England.
+I was formally the Vice Chairman of the Southern Area Council of the British Boxing Board of Control (the governing body for Professional Boxing in Great Britain).

 What are your current goals?

 To continue to grow our membership.
-At the moment (July 2017) we have our full time centre and 3 satellite clubs.
+At the moment (January 2025) we have our full time centre and 2 satellite clubs.
 I hope to grow this to at least 2 more over the next 12 months.
-I was also fortunate enough to meet up with an old training colleague, Jon Hegan, who is the Chief Instructor of KMFN and he is probably the foremost Krav Maga in Britain and most certainly the foremost Royce Grace Jiu Jitsu Instructor.
+A few years ago I was also fortunate enough to meet up with an old training colleague, Jon Hegan, who is the Chief Instructor of KMFN and he is probably the foremost Krav Maga in Britain and most possibly the foremost Grace Jiu Jitsu Instructor.
 I used to train with Jon back in the late 90s in Krav Maga and rekindled this training qualifying as an Instructor in 2016.
-I now teach Krav Maga as part of the timetable at The Martial Arts Centre.
+My Centre now teaches Self-Defence (including some Krav Maga syllabus) as part of the timetable at The Martial Arts Centre.

 You have adopted a local not global attitude.
 Could you expand on this?